China's Ganfeng to take control of Argentina lithium project

 Lithium Americas plans to start building its $400 million Thacker Pass lithium project in Nevada next year.
 U.S. regulators last month moved a step closer toward approving the project and could issue permits as soon as next January.

-Shares of Lithium Americas rose about 0.2 percent after the news to C$4.27.
+Shares of Lithium Americas rose in morning trading after the deal was announced, but closed down with the broader markets to end Friday at C4.15, down 2.5 percent.
 Shares of Ganfeng were unchanged overnight on Shanghai exchanges.
-(Reporting by Ernest Scheyder; Editing by Steve Orlofsky)